Engineering the non-Hermitian Su-Schrieffer-Heeger model with skin effects in Rydberg atom arrays: Nonreciprocal coupling between atoms

-where $J_1\equiv2J^{bc}J^{ca}/\Gamma$ and $J_2\equiv2\big(J^{bc}h_1+J^{ca}h_2\big)/\Gamma$.
+where $J_1\equiv4J^{bc}J^{ca}/\Gamma$ and $J_2\equiv4(J^{bc}h_1+J^{ca}h_2)/\Gamma$.

-At room temperature (300 K), the lifetimes are $\tau^{a,b}=1/\gamma^{a(b)}=104~\mu\mathrm{s}$ for the Rydberg states $|r^{a,b}\rangle$ and $\tau=1/\Gamma=0.118~\mu\mathrm{s}$ for the short-lived intermediate state $|{p^c}\rangle=|{6P_{3/2},F=3,m_F=3}\rangle$ \cite{PhysRevA.79.052504,PhysRevApplied.18.044042}.
-As shown in Fig.~\ref{fig3}, the dynamical evolution obtained from Eq.~(\ref{eq6}) is in excellent agreement with that derived from the adiabatically eliminated model Eq.~(\ref{10}).
-This confirms the validity and effectiveness of the adiabatic elimination of the auxiliary atoms induced by engineered dissipation under the considered parameter regime.
-In addition, with $\gamma^a+2\big(J^{{ca}^2}+h_1^2\big)/\Gamma\approx\gamma^b+2\big(J^{{bc}^2}+h_2^2\big)/\Gamma$, the diagonally dissipative term acts as a global isotropic decay proportional to the identity matrix.
-Although this term sets the overall lifetime of the system, it does not affect the relative amplitudes or the topological structure of the eigenstates and can therefore be gauged away by post-selecting the experimental realizations where the excitation survives~\cite{PhysRevA.106.023309}.
-Finally, we obtain the following NH Hamiltonian
+To verify the validity and effectiveness of dissipation-induced adiabatic elimination of the auxiliary atoms, we compare the dynamical evolutions obtained from Eqs.~(\ref{eq6}) and (\ref{10}).
+Here, $\Gamma/(2\pi)\approx1.35~\mathrm{MHz}$ and $\gamma/(2\pi)\approx1.02~\mathrm{kHz}$ represent the spontaneous emission rates of the short-lived intermediate state $|p^c\rangle=|6P_{3/2},F=3,m_F=3\rangle$ and the Rydberg state, respectively~\cite{PhysRevApplied.18.044042}.
+As shown in Fig.~\ref{fig3}, the original and effective descriptions show excellent agreement when we set $\phi^{ca}_{\rm III}=\pi/2$.
+In addition, with $(J^{{ca}^2}+h_1^2)\approx(J^{{bc}^2}+h_2^2)$, the diagonal dissipative terms in Eq.~(\ref{10}) act as a global isotropic decay proportional to the identity matrix.
+Although this term sets the overall lifetime of the system, it does not affect the relative amplitudes or the topological structure of the eigenstates and can therefore be gauged away by postselecting the experimental realizations where the excitation survives~\cite{PhysRevA.106.023309}.
+Finally, we obtain the following NH Hamiltonian, which includes both intracell and intercell couplings:

-where $J_L=J^{ab}+J_1$, $J_R=J^{ab}-J_1$, $G_L=J^{\rm inter}-J_2$, and $G_R=J^{\rm inter}+J_2$.
-Unlike standard $\mathcal{PT}$-symmetric models that rely on balanced gain and loss on-site, Eq.~(\ref{eq11}) represents the NH SSH model with non-reciprocal hopping both within and between unit cells.
-Although these parameters can, in principle, be tuned by adjusting the lattice geometry, in our scheme large variations in the interatomic spacing would invalidate the conditions required for adiabatic elimination and perturbation theory.
-In the following discussion, we therefore assume $G_LG_R>J_LJ_R$, such that the system is in a nontrivial topological phase.